MEHARI: Description

 MEHARI Expert (2010)'s comprehensive knowledgebase, built using Excel, is available in both English and French as an interactive tool, or more accurately a suite of tools that can be used individually but are designed as a coherent suite.
 As the process proceeds, the knowledgebase automatically expands with the information obtained, providing inputs for subsequent steps.
-Consistent analysis of the risks and controls enables large, diverse organizations to compare and contrast operating units on an even footing.
+The method is intended to support comparison of risks and controls across operating units.

 Additional applications and tools, based on the same principles, may be developed under Creative Commons license.